kevinmasson/website/content/posts/2019/github-pages-redirect-any-link.md

 title: "Redirect any link on a GitHub pages website"
 date: 2019-12-22T18:50:00+01:00
 draft: false
+description: "Redirect broken HTML links on a static website hosted on GitHub pages."
 ---

 I recently switched my website from *django* to *hugo*.
 All the links referencing to my website are now broken and I need to deal with this.